dart-lang/site-www/src/language/collections.md

 // constantSet.add('helium'); // This line will cause an error.
 ```

-For more information about sets, refer to the
+For more information about sets, refer to the Sets section of the
 [Library tour](/guides/libraries/library-tour#sets).

 ## Maps